For what saith the Scripture that Abraham believed God

 James 2, 14-17

-And in the same way was not also Rahab the harlot justified
+alone.
+And in the same way was not also Rahab the harlot

-by works when she received the messengers and sent them out
+justified by works when she received the messengers and sent them

-another way?
-For as the body apart from the spirit is dead, so faith
+out another way?
+For as the body apart from the spirit is dead,

 Moreover, James exhorts us that “faith by itself” does not save without the compliment of doing good works in charity and grace.
 In fact, not doing good works when required is a sin of omission (Jas.
 4:17), and one cannot be just and thereby saved while in a state of grave sin.
 The soul that lacks charity is deprived of sanctifying grace which renders the charitable soul just.
 Nor does a charitable predisposition alone save.
 It isn’t enough for one merely to feel compassion towards the needy or know and accept what the right thing to do is but not do it (Jas.
 2:15-16).
 We are called to be both “hearers” and “doers” of the word of God, not unlike Abraham, to be reckoned as just before Him (Jas.
 1:22).

-The Gentiles who haven’t been given the Mosaic law must pursue this righteousness as well since it is based on the grace of Christ apart from any legal ordinance or collective moral consciousness (Rom 11:6-11).
+The Gentiles, who haven’t been given the Mosaic law, must pursue this righteousness as well since it is based on the grace of Christ (His law written in all their hearts) apart from any prescribed legal ordinance or collective religious consciousness and awareness (Rom 11:6-11).
 Thus, faith in Christ and adherence to his teachings must be behind all our good works for our deeds to be works of grace and not legal works of obligation that makes God our debtor, He who can never be obligated to us in view of our sinfulness (Rom 3: 20, 28).
-Morally good works apart from grace that differ from the spiritual and corporal works of mercy required of all Christians who live by faith do not justify us.
+Works apart from grace that differ from the spiritual and corporal works of mercy required of all Christians who live by faith do not justify us.
+Doing morally civil works and meeting our legal demands for the sake of maintaining social harmony and law and order for our own sake as part of a social entity doesn’t justify us before God and save our souls from eternal death since there isn’t any sacrificial love motivating us to conform with the rest of society but more or less self-interest.
+Observing the letter of the law doesn’t justify us before God but only our fellow human beings who cannot read our hearts, unlike God.

-So, neither faith nor works alone justify.
-Taken separately from each other, faith or works alone is unproductive and thereby unbeneficial.
-There is no sign of having a non-saving faith, which is a contradiction in terms.
-Faith saves, but only if it is accompanied by good works that proceed from having faith.
-Faith is the root of justification, but good works that are done in grace perfect and complete justification.
-To be unfaithful, we must first have faith, so if we act unfaithfully, our faith, or what we profess to believe in does not justify us.
-Our good deeds that arise from having faith does, for we are acting faithfully in accordance with the teachings of Christ.
+So, neither faith nor works alone justifies.
+Taken individually apart from each other, faith or works alone is unproductive.
+There is no sign of having no faith or a non-saving faith, which is a contradiction in terms.
+Faith saves, but only if it is accompanied by good works which proceed from having faith.
+Faith is the root of justification, but good works that are done in grace perfect, and complete justification.
+To be unfaithful, we must first have faith, so if we act unfaithfully, our faith or what we profess to believe in does not justify us.
+Our good deeds that arise from having faith do reckon us as righteous before God, for we are acting faithfully in accordance with the teachings of Christ.
 Observing the divine commandments that are inscribed in our hearts requires a righteous interior disposition and the righteous deeds which proceed from it by the grace of God through our faith in Him.
 Faith is far more than an intellectual belief in Christ’s external merits.
-Faith and belief, in fact, are two different constructs altogether though intricately connected.
+Faith and belief, in fact, are two different constructs altogether although intricately connected.

 Early Sacred Tradition

-“Seeing, therefore, that we are the portion of the Holy One, let us do all those things that
+therefore, that we are the portion of the Holy One, let us do all those things

-pertain to holiness, avoiding all evil-speaking, all abominable and impure embraces,
+to holiness, avoiding all evil-speaking, all abominable and impure embraces, together with all

-“But He who raised Him up from the dead will raise up us also, if we do His will, and
+He who raised Him up from the dead will raise up us also, if we do His will,

-walk in His commandments, and love what He loved, keeping ourselves from all
+commandments, and love what He loved, keeping ourselves from all unrighteousness,

 St. Polycarp, To the Philippians, 2

-“‘And other sheep there are also,’ saith the Lord, ‘which are not of this fold ‘–deemed
+other sheep there are also,’ saith the Lord, ‘which are not of this fold

-worthy of another fold and mansion, in proportion to their faith.
-‘But My sheep hear My
+another fold and mansion, in proportion to their faith.
+‘But My sheep hear My voice,’

-voice,’ understanding gnostically the commandments.
-And this is to be taken in a generous
+understanding gnostically the commandments.
+And this is to be taken in a generous and worthy

 St. Clement of Alexandria, The Stromata, 6:14

-“Terrible in good truth is the judgment, and terrible the things announced.
-The kingdom of
+in good truth is the judgment, and terrible the things announced.
+The kingdom

-heaven is set before us, and everlasting fire is prepared.
-How then, some one will say, are
+is set before us, and everlasting fire is prepared.
+How then, someone will say, are we to escape

 St. Cyril of Jerusalem, Catechetical Lectures, 15:26

-be misguided, in that I made at first a threefold division, each part containing four, and
+misguided, in that I made at first a threefold division, each part containing four, and afterwards a

 St. Ambrose, On the Christian Faith, II:11, 13